najikadri/ezoJS/README.md

 - [ ] Table creation by eDom
 - [ ] Save pages and nodes locally by eData
 - [ ] More ezoJS node manipulation and animation
-- [ ] eSQL : Store data in local storage like SQL
+- [ ] eSQL : Store data in Web SQL and Local Storage

 ## Contribute
  Bugs or issues found in ezoJS is in the main ezo.js file under ***@bug*** or ***@issue***.